kapantzak/cryptocurrency-scanner/README.md

 ## Environment variables

 The application needs the following environment variables in order to function correctly.
-You'll have to create a `.env.local` file, with the following contents, in your local copy in order to run the app locally.
+Create a `.env.local` file in the root of your project and copy the following contents inside.

 ```bash
 NEXT_PUBLIC_SITE_TITLE = 'Cryptocurrency scanner'